l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 }
 ```

-Longterm credentials expire in one day, after which they are either refreshed (e.g., by forcing the
+Ephemeral credentials expire in one day, after which they are either refreshed (e.g., by forcing
-users to re-register) or become useless.
+the users to re-register) or become useless.

 ## Clean up